-Medication abortion, also known as a “pill abortion”, is a multi-step process that involves taking 2 medications, mifepristone and misoprostol, to cause a miscarriage.
-We offer medication abortion as a way to end an early pregnancy.
+Medication abortion, also known as a “pill abortion”, is a multi-step process that involves taking medications to cause a miscarriage.
+Medication abortion is a safe way to end an early pregnancy.

 Prior to your visit, please review our appointment instructions.
 If you have questions, please contact our office.